hui-sheen/MutDens/README.md

 In the two comparison analysis modalities, MutDens may require two mutation files (between-cohort) or two focal position files (between-region).
 The necessary input files are specificed in an option file, along with other adjustable options.

 ## Options
 All options must be specified in an option file.
 The primary analysis entails 10 options, whereas the other two comparison analyses entail 11 options.
-Template option files for the three analysis modalities are included in folder *optFiles*.
+Template option files for the three analysis modalities are included in folder **optFiles** (*optFiles/options_1reg.txt, optFiles/options_2cht.txt, optFiles/options_2reg.txt*), which can be copied and modified to reflect user's real analysis parameters.

 Key | Meaning | Example value
 ----|---------|--------------